 First decision: February 27, 2021

 Article in press: April 25, 2021

 Published online: May 21, 2021

 Acute severe lower gastrointestinal bleeding (LGIB) is an uncommon but challenging complication of Crohn’s disease (CD).

-To identify the predictors of acute severe LGIB and to evaluate the impact of acute severe LGIB on the subsequent clinical course in patients with CD.
+To identify the predictors of acute severe LGIB and to evaluate the impact of acute severe LGIB on the subsequent clinical course in CD patients.

-A hospital-based retrospective inception cohort study was conducted.
-Multivariable analysis with Cox proportional hazard regression was performed to identify the predictors of acute severe LGIB.
-A matched analysis within the cohort was also conducted to investigate whether acute severe LGIB is a predictor of clinical outcomes of CD.
-Disease courses were compared using conditional logistic regression analysis.
+A retrospective inception cohort study was conducted in 75 CD patients with acute severe LGIB and 1359 CD patients without acute severe LGIB who were diagnosed between February 1991 and November 2019 at Asan Medical Center, a tertiary university hospital in Korea.
+Multivariable analysis with Cox proportional hazard regression was performed to identify the risk factors for acute severe LGIB.
+A matched analysis using 72 patients with bleeding and 267 matched patients without within the cohort was also conducted to investigate whether acute severe LGIB is a predictor of clinical outcomes of CD.

 Early use of thiopurines may reduce the risk of acute severe LGIB.
 History of acute severe LGIB may not have a significant prognostic value in patients with CD.